DIVYAN5H/DIVYAN5H/README.md

 <br />

-## I'm a Student and a Full-Stack Developer!!
+## I'm a Student and a Front-End Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 Polishing skills
 - 👯 I’m looking to collaborate with other creators
 - 🥅 2021 Goals: Learning Blender and other skills
 - ⚡ Fun fact: I love to draw and watch anime